Edge of Winter (film): Production

 Filming took place in and around Sudbury, Ontario.

 Reception

 The review aggregator website Rotten Tomatoes gives the film a score of 50%, based on 22 reviews, with an average rating of 5.2 out of 10.
+Metacritic also gave the film a score of 50% basing it on nine critics, indicating "mixed or average reeviews."

 Frank Scheck of The Hollywood Reporter was impressed by the performance of Kinnaman, Holland and Hynes White.
 He says: "[...]
 Kinnaman delivers a superb turn, especially in such scenes as when the boys tell their helpless father that they'll soon be moving to London with their mother and her new husband.
 Holland and White also are excellent as the boys who still love their father even while becoming ever more aware of his failings.
 Their quietly terrified reactions to his escalating belligerence are far more emotionally wrenching than the tired thriller genre conventions to which the film ultimately succumbs."
+Godfrey Cheshire of RogerEbert.com awarded the film with three out of four stars, stating that "A psychological thriller of a familiar sort, Rob Connolly’s “Edge of Winter” does have things to recommend it to adventurous viewers: a very suspenseful, atmospheric mounting and sharp acting by its small but expert cast.".